antiqueTung/HHCommonUtils/README.md

 # HHCommonUtils
-  this aims to be a highly huged common utils to cover every util that can easily make your function accomplished.
+  this aims to make highly huged common utils to cover every util that can easily make your function accomplished.